Adventures in (Awkward) Dating

 Never sit down at a table with someone that you're not willing to walk away from.

 3) Don't Fall into the Comparison Game

-This year, I’ve seen several friends announce engagements.
-And that’s great!
-I’m glad that so many people are taking that big step in their relationships.
+This year, I've seen several friends announce engagements.
+And that's great!
+I'm glad that so many people are taking that big step in their relationships.
 But I understand that not everyone is as nonchalant as me when it comes to marriage.
-Because it’s not a big priority for me right now, it’s a lot easier for me to be genuinely happy for these friends and acquaintances.
+Because it's not a big priority for me right now, it's a lot easier for me to be genuinely happy for these friends and acquaintances.
 But for someone who may be more anxious about getting married and starting a family sooner than later, it can be tough seeing everyone else do that.
-Not to say these people aren’t happy for their friends, but they may be more susceptible to comparing their lives to someone else’s.
-I’ve said this before in another post, but we always have to remember that our lives are not a race.
-Everyone’s pace is different; some people get married right after high school, others go to college and establish a career first, some wait for several more years.
-Really, we can’t go comparing our story to someone else’s, especially if they’re on page 220 and you’re on page 22.
+Not to say these people aren't happy for their friends, but they may be more susceptible to comparing their lives to someone else's.
+I've said this before in another post, but we always have to remember that our lives are not a race.
+Everyone's pace is different; some people get married right after high school, others go to college and establish a career first, and some wait for several more years.
+Really, we can't go comparing our story to someone else's, especially if they're on page 220 and you're on page 22.
 Instead of focusing on everyone around you, it would be best to focus on yourself and your own development instead.
-Which leads to the next one:
+This leads to the next one: